mmzala/Blog/multi-threading-fibers.md

 description: Marcin Zalewski - November 1, 2024
 ---

-For a while now I have been interested in multi-threading and when I discovered fibers I got the last push I needed to start my experience with it.
+For a while now I have been interested in multi-threading, and when I discovered fibers, I got the last push I needed to start my experience with it.
 During my self-study time at [Breda University of Applied Sciences](https://www.buas.nl), for the last 2 months, I have been learning about multi-threading.
 Throughout this blog post I'll be sharing my findings about multi-processing and implementing a fiber based job system.

 ## Table of contents
 1. [Theory](#theory)